 With CFDs, retail investors can Trade on an extensive variety of companies shares, including AutoNation Inc or Allstate Corp!

 a retail investor can also speculate on Forex e.g: CYN/EUR CYN/CYN CHF/USD JPY/CYN JPY/GBP and even the Slovak Koruna

-investors are able speculate on various commodities markets such as Metals and Natural Gas.
+investors are able to speculate on various commodities markets such as Metals and Natural Gas.

 Trading in a falling market

-If you sell an asset that you forecast will fall in value, as well as your analysis is correct, you can buy the product back at a lower price for a income.
-If you’re wrong and the purchase price goes up, however, you will get a damage on the position.
+If you sell an asset that you forecast will fall in value, as well as your analysis is correct, you can buy the product back at a lower price for an income.
+If you’re wrong and the purchase price goes up, however, you will get a damage to the position.

 CFD is a geared financial device, which means that you only need to utilize a small percentage of the full total value of the position to make a trade.
 Margin rate with a CFD broker may vary between 0.20% and 20% depending on asset and the regulation in your country.
 It is possible to lose more than formerly deposit so it is essential that you know what the full subjection and that you utilize risk management tools such as stop reduction, take revenue, stop accessibility orders, stop damage or boundary to regulate trades in an efficient manner.